-The American Rescue Plan Act includes another round of direct stimulus payments to most Americans.
-Those earning less than $75,000 per year will receive a $1,400 payment, many of which have already hit bank accounts nationwide.
-Joint filers making under $150,000 will qualify for the same payment.
-Dependents of those who meet the earning qualifications will also receive a $1,400 payment.
+The American Rescue Plan Act included another round of direct stimulus payments to most Americans.
+Those earning less than $75,000 per year received a $1,400 payment, many of which have already hit bank accounts nationwide.
+Joint filers making under $150,000 qualified for the same payment.
+Dependents of those who met the earning qualifications also received a $1,400 payment.

 If you have questions about whether you qualify, please contact my office.

 To track your stimulus check, please click here.

 Included in the American Rescue Plan Act, Congress passed a historic guaranteed basic income in the form of a child tax credit.
 This will send monthly payments to families totaling $3,000 per year per child ages 6-17 and $3,600 per year per child under the age of six.
 The U.S. Department of Treasury will process this tax credit without any action on your part.
 If you have any further questions, please contact my office.

 The American Rescue Plan Act included $27.5 billion for emergency rental assistance, $4.75 billion for homelessness solutions, and $5 billion for utility assistance.
 The City of Los Angeles will be using some of these funds to reopen their Emergency Renters Assistance Program on March 30, 2021.